kevin-j-m/kjm-blog/content/posts/at_rubyconf2024.md

 It seems like Kitty O'Sheas is the conference bar of choice after hours.
 At least, it was tonight.

+## Day 1

+I went to Yolk for breakfast and had french toast.
+It was good!
+It's a few blocks straight down the street from the conference hotel.

+I had already pre-registered, but I headed down to the ballroom area after eating to see how things were coming together.

 ## This Post Is In Progress And Will Update